ferni/SpaceRunner/README.md

 Checking the lint
 -----------------

 To check the lint type **ant lint**.
-It will automatically download [JSLint](http://www.jslint.com/) and [Closure Linter](https://developers.google.com/closure/utilities/) to check the lint, as well as the correct headers.
+It will automatically download [JSLint](http://www.jslint.com/) to check the lint, as well as the correct headers.

 ##### The following are the JSLint [options](http://www.jslint.com/lint.html#options) set to true: